-Doctors and nurses make-up a fraction of the total healthcare workforce.
+Doctors and nurses make-up a fraction of the total NHS workforce of 1.5 million healthcare and medical professionals, as well as the vital support staff.

-Yet they are often referred to in news reports as if they are the only people who look after patients.
+Yet they are often referred to in news reports as if they are the only people who work in the NHS.
 Apparently, they do everything!